LG LMC2075ST 2.0 cu. ft. NeoChef Countertop Microwave review

 Warranty: 1 year, limited

-As far as workhorse microwaves go, the LG LMC2075ST NeoChef countertop microwave gets the job done.
-At two cubic feet, it’s big enough to reheat a casserole in one go, but also too big for any sort of limited counter space.
-It’s easy to clean and seems fairly powerful, but offers only limited sensor cook and reheat settings.
-The buttons can also be a bit fidgety, and presets aren’t always intuitive.
+Regarding workhorse microwaves, the LG LMC2075ST NeoChef countertop microwave gets the job done.
+At two cubic feet, it’s big enough to reheat a casserole in one go but too big for any limited counter space.
+It’s easy to clean and powerful, but it offers limited sensor cook and reheat settings.
+The buttons can also be fidgety and presets aren’t always intuitive.

 Overall, the LMC2075ST is a perfectly fine microwave if you’re just looking for a workhorse to get the job done, but if you’re looking for something next level, you might want to go elsewhere.